-For multi-unit installations (other than Massachusetts) that EXCEED 7" W.C. gas pressure, a separate external gas supply regulator, as shown in Figure 2-7, is highly recommended.
+For installations with 3 or more units (other than Massachusetts) that EXCEED 7" W.C. gas pressure, a separate external gas supply regulator, as shown in Figure 2-7, is highly recommended.
 No regulator is required for gas pressures below 7" W.C. of pressure.
 Consult the local gas utility for detailed requirements concerning venting of the supply gas regulator.